In these best practices posts, we generally discuss the sorts of decisions that are unique to the art of bot creation.

 Why The Visual Design Of Your Chatbot Matters?

-Even though chatbots depend primarily on text, images and video to communicate with users, they are at the end of the day user interfaces comprised of visual elements on the page (the message bubbles, user input etc.)
+Even though chatbot development depends primarily on text, images and video to communicate with users, they are at the end of the day user interfaces comprised of visual elements on the page (the message bubbles, user input etc.)

 These basic elements that constitute the chatbot need look the part in your marketing campaign for one simple reason: